rclone/rclone/MANUAL.md

 ### Options

 ```
       --dirs-only     Show only directories in the listing.
   -M, --encrypted     Show the encrypted names.
       --files-only    Show only files in the listing.
       --hash          Include hashes in the output (may take longer).
   -h, --help          help for lsjson
+      --no-mimetype   Don't read the mime type (can speed things up).
       --no-modtime    Don't read the modification time (can speed things up).
       --original      Show the ID of the underlying Object.
   -R, --recursive     Recurse into the listing.
 ```

 See the [global flags page](https://rclone.org/flags/) for global options not listed here.